-Applications for undergraduate research programs 2021 are now open
+Applications for undergraduate research programs 2021 are closed

 Undergraduate and high school summer internships at Boyce Thompson Institute (BTI), Cornell University, and the USDA provide an excellent opportunity to gain research experience and explore if a scientific career is right for you.
 Currently we offer positions to outstanding students interested in plant genome research, bioinformatics and science communications.
 Applications are accepted annually from November until the first Friday of February.
 Accepted students join an international community of scientists and students in the pursuit of scientific discovery, learn valuable research skills, and attend seminars and workshops to learn from leaders in these fields.